opentofu/opentofu/CONTRIBUTING.md

 ### What do the labels mean?

-- [`pending decision`](https://github.com/opentofu/opentofu/labels/pending-decision): there is no decision if this issue will be implemented yet.
+- [`pending-decision`](https://github.com/opentofu/opentofu/labels/pending-decision): there is no decision if this issue will be implemented yet.
 You can show your support for this issue by commenting on it and describing what implementing this issue would solve for you.
-- [`pending steering committee decision`](https://github.com/opentofu/opentofu/labels/pending-steering-committee-decision): the core team has referred this issue to the Technical Steering Committee for a decision.
+- [`pending-steering-committee-decision`](https://github.com/opentofu/opentofu/labels/pending-steering-committee-decision): the core team has referred this issue to the Technical Steering Committee for a decision.
 - [`accepted`](https://github.com/opentofu/opentofu/labels/accepted): the issue is accepted for development by either the core team or a community contributor.
 Please check if it's assigned to someone and comment on the issue if you want to work on it.
 - [`help wanted`](https://github.com/opentofu/opentofu/labels/help%20wanted): this issue is open for community contributions.
 Please check if it's assigned to someone and comment on the issue if you want to work on it.
 - [`good first issue`](https://github.com/opentofu/opentofu/labels/good%20first%20issue): this issue is relatively simple.
 If you are looking for a first contribution, this may be for you.
 Please check if it's assigned to someone and comment on the issue if you want to work on it.